-CGU uses letter grades, S/U grades, and other grade notations to indicate academic achievement in a course.
+CGU uses letter grades, P/F, and other grade notations to indicate academic achievement in a course.
 In certain instances, enrollment notations are used instead of grades.

 Letter Grades.
-Grades include the A, B, C series and their variations; S (Satisfactory) and U (Unsatisfactory); AU (Audit Satisfactory); GP (Grade Pending); and I (Incomplete).
-The traditional letter grades (A, B, C), their variations, and the U grade are factored into your grade point average (GPA).
-GP, I, and S do not affect your GPA.
+Grades include the A, B, C series and their + / – variations; P (Pass) and F (Fail); AU (Audit Satisfactory); GP (Grade Pending); and I (Incomplete).
+The traditional letter grades (A, B, C), their variations, and F are factored into your grade point average (GPA).
+GP, I, and P do not affect your GPA.